telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

          editable: true
     });

-If you want to delete records, define a delete command column.
+If you want to delete records, define a delete command column, as demonstrated below.

 ###### Example